Why Study English Literature?

 No other subject enables you to experience the lives of an elderly and increasingly mad king, a failing American salesman and a jailed prisoner in the 1890s, all through the pages of prose, poetry and drama texts.
 In addition, you will look at literary texts in a whole different way through the application of critical lenses such as Feminism, Marxism and Postcolonialism.

-You will study AQA English Literature Specification B, which is examined via two examination papers (Aspects of Tragedy and Elements of Crime Writing) and two non-examination assessment pieces (one on a poetry text, one on prose).
-The course will be taught by two teachers from the English Department.
+You will study AQA English Literature Specification B, which is examined via two examination papers (Aspects of Tragedy and Elements of Crime Writing) and two non-examination assessment pieces (one on a poetry text, one on prose, applying critical theory from a range studied in lessons).
+The course will be taught by two teachers from the English Department, usually with each teaching the texts for a particular exam paper.

-Arthur Miller: Death of Salesman – a play dramatising the final attempts of the titular salesman, Willy Loman, to achieve the elusive American dream.
+Arthur Miller: Death of Salesman – a play dramatising the futile attempts of the titular salesman, Willy Loman, to achieve the elusive American dream.

 AQA Poetry Anthology: Tragedy – a collection of poems which explore various aspects of the tragic genre, including poems by Chaucer, Milton and Yeats.